Want to learn more?

 Doctors recommend that patients wait 2-4 months between each surgery.
 Depending on how many surgeries are required, the surgical process for TED can last anywhere between 2-16 months.

-Watch what a patient living with TED had to say about his surgery experience.
+Watch what a patient living with TED has to say about taking charge of her care.

 Ron: